Find Cheap Homeowners Insurance Quotes in Your Area

-- Elevation of lowest point in your home relative to ground level
+- Elevation of the lowest point in your home relative to ground level

 - Home construction material

-Some excess flood insurance providers may also go beyond what's covered under the NFIP program.
-This might include reimbursing you for loss of income, additional living expenses (ALE) coverage, and even costs of flood prevention, such as sandbags.
-However, availability of these coverages varies by insurance provider, so check with multiple insurers if there is a specific coverage you need.
+Some excess flood insurance providers may also go beyond what's covered under the NFIP.
+This might include reimbursing you for loss of income, additional living expenses (ALE) coverage and even costs of flood prevention, such as sandbags.
+However, the availability of these coverages varies by insurance provider, so check with multiple insurers if there is a specific coverage you need.